amirsojoodi/Manuals-and-Tutorials/TOEFL/WritingChallenge/02-EducationAndSchooling/README.md

 20. Even people who are used to **public speaking** can feel nervous about **dealing with questions** after a presentation.

-21. If you **prepare handouts**, it is better to give them out at the end of your presentation so the audience focuse**s** on your, rather than the handouts.
+21. If you **prepare handouts**, it is better to give them out at the end of your presentation so the audience focuse**s** on you, rather than the handouts.

 22. He **sets out** some **powerful arguments** which **shape our thinking** for years to come.